dotnet/csharplang/proposals/interceptors-issues-2024-01.md

 }
 ```

-The location specifier encoding is intended to resemble the way diagnostic locations are written out on the command line: `v1:path(line, character)`.
+The location specifier encoding is intended to resemble the way diagnostic locations are written out on the command line, e.g. `ConsoleApp1\Program.cs(2,34): error CS1003: Syntax error, ',' expected`.
+A side benefit of this encoding is that when a suffix of the location specifier is pasted into IDE "Go To" commands, the editor can often go to the exact file, line and column of the indicated call.

+We prefix the location specifier with a "version tag", starting with `v1:`.
 We reserve the ability to evolve the exact encoding of the location specifier in future versions of the language and compiler.
-For example, in order to introduce an encoding which denotes the location of call(s) based on criteria other than a simple line and column number.
-At the same time, we expect to maintain "back compatibility" with consuming previous "versions" of the location specifier encoding.
-We expect to be able to indicate future versions of the location format by prefixing with `v2:`, `v3:`, and so on.
+For example, in order to introduce an encoding which denotes the location of intercepted call(s) based on criteria other than a simple line and column number.
+We anticipate that any future version of the encoding will be prefixed with `v2:`, `v3:`, and so on.

+When new versions of the location specifier are introduced, we will still maintain "back compatibility" with consuming previous versions of the location specifier.

-This constructor will be introduced simultaneously with the following public API, which generators will consume:
+The constructor `InterceptsLocationAttribute(string locationSpecifier)` will be introduced simultaneously with the following public API, which generators will consume:

 ### Add public API for obtaining a location specifier for a call

 We propose adding a public API for obtaining a "location specifier", which is intended to be easily passed through as an attribute argument in generated code.
 ```diff
  namespace Microsoft.CodeAnalysis;